Liberator Building Society: The early years

-The Building Societies Gazette reported 30 cases of fraud between 1871 and 1891 but the collapse of the Liberator in 1892 was of an altogether different scale.
+The Building Societies Gazette reported 30 cases of fraud between 1871 and 1891, but the collapse of the Liberator in 1892 was on an altogether different scale.
 The society was founded in 1868 as The Liberator Permanent Building and Investment Society, a name it kept till the end.
 Jabez Spencer Balfour was first its vice-chairman, then secretary, managing director and president.
-Whatever the position, he was “the main force behind the Society”.
-His father was a director of the Temperance Building Society, a model for the early years of the Liberator; his mother, a celebrated lecturer, writer and temperance campaigner.
+Whatever the title, he was "the main force behind the Society".
+His father was a director of the Temperance Building Society, a model for the early years of the Liberator; his mother was a celebrated lecturer, writer and temperance campaigner.
 As a result, his connections were extensive and he surrounded himself with prominent Baptists, Congregationalists and temperance leaders.
-He achieved national prominence and among extensive appointments he was MP for Tamworth in 1880, first mayor of Croydon in 1883, and MP for Burnley in 1889.
+He achieved national prominence, and among extensive appointments he was MP for Tamworth in 1880, first mayor of Croydon in 1883, and MP for Burnley in 1889.
 The head office was established at 20 Budge Row, Cannon Street, London.

-Balfour announced that the main objects of the proposed society was “to assist the building of Nonconformist chapels and to afford facilities to persons desirous of purchasing house property on desirous terms”.
+Balfour announced that the main objects of the proposed society were "to assist the building of Nonconformist chapels and to afford facilities to persons desirous of purchasing house property on desirous terms".
 Founders included one Lord, four MPs and six ministers and laymen.
 It is difficult to exaggerate the prominence and connections of those on the notepaper.
-The growth of the society was to be implemented through an extensive network of agencies among non-conformist and temperance members, paying generous commission; within a few years there were over 500 ministers and laymen on the agency roll.
+The growth of the society was to be implemented through an extensive network of agencies among nonconformist and temperance members, paying generous commission; within a few years there were over 500 ministers and laymen on the agency roll.
 For the first few years, advances were made on small houses for owner occupation spread across southern England and Wales.
 Assets exceeded £1m after ten years and the Liberator was the largest society after 15 years.

-After four years the process of dealing with single houses was considered slow and therefore Balfour formed independent companies to build hundreds of houses, the object being to finance their construction and then mortgage the individual houses.
-For ten years the Liberator continued with ordinary business but the loans to Lands Allotment Company and to House and Land Investment Company took an increasingly large percentage of assets; by 1880, mortgages to these two accounted for 20% of the Liberator assets.
+After four years the process of dealing with single houses was considered slow, and therefore Balfour formed independent companies to build hundreds of houses, the object being to finance their construction and then to mortgage the individual houses.
+For ten years the Liberator continued with ordinary business, but the loans to Lands Allotment Company and to the House and Land Investment Company took an increasingly large percentage of assets; by 1880, mortgages to these two accounted for 20% of the Liberator assets.
 Both these companies were quoted on the London Stock Exchange in the early 1880s, as was the National Model Dwellings Company All three had a minimum of Balfour and the Liberator Chairman on their Boards.
 The business of the Liberator was clearly changing.
 Conventional building society business declined and by 1885 accounted for only 15% of assets.
 Instead, the Liberator was increasingly lending to its associate companies’ speculative non-housing developments.
 Amongst others, these included blocks of flats, hotels, land reclamation on the Isle of Wight, chemical works and collieries.
-This was inherently riskier than conventional house mortgages but the real danger was that the lending was fraudulent.
+This was inherently riskier than conventional house mortgages, but the real danger was that the lending was fraudulent.